Zhong Nanshan: Personal life

 Zhong was an outstanding college athlete in the 1950s.
 The Beijing Municipal Track and Field Team attempted to recruit him as a full-time athlete, but he was determined to become a doctor and declined the offer.
 Through his sports connection, he was introduced to Li Shaofen, a basketball player who was a member of the China women's national basketball team for 13 years.
+And won the 1964 French "Four Nations" women's basketball championship.
+But because Li Shaofen was a member of the national women's basketball team at the time and could not get married, Zhong Nanshan waited for her for eight years.
 They married on 31 December 1963.
-They have two children: son Zhong Weide, a physician, and daughter Zhong Weiyue, a swimmer.
+They have two children: son Zhong Weide, a physician, who is a doctor in the Urology Department of Guangzhou First People's Hospital and the absolute main force of the hospital's basketball team, and daughter Zhong Weiyue, a swimmer, once won the short course world championship.
+His father, Zhong Shifan, is a doctor of medicine from the State University of New York and a pediatric medical expert.
+His mother, Liao Yueqin, graduated from Peking Union Medical College and is the founder of Guangdong Cancer Hospital.